Goal 1: Achieve Apportionment Requirements

 Calculating Apportionment Flows

 Calculating flows to assess whether apportionment requirements have been met is a complex process.
 The PPWB Secretariat computes apportionable flows at 12 PPWB locations using the methodology that is recommended by the Committee on Hydrology (COH), a permanent committee of the PPWB, and approved by the Board.
-Stream flow is monitored by Environment Canada - Water Survey of Canada and other partners along the Alberta-Saskatchewan and Saskatchewan-Manitoba borders (see Where We Monitor).
+Stream flow is monitored by Environment and Climate Change Canada - Water Survey of Canada and other partners along the Alberta-Saskatchewan and Saskatchewan-Manitoba boundaries (see Where We Monitor).
 These flow data and additional hydrometric, meteorological and water use data are used by the PPWB Secretariat to calculate apportionable flows.
 Indeed, data are used from 104 stations (85 hydrometric and 19 meteorological) that are located in 5 major river basins, although many of the sites are in the South Saskatchewan and Assiniboine River basins.
 Natural flows are first calculated for each river and then apportionable flows are estimated by applying the apportionment formula to determine the share of each province.
 Natural flow is calculated using the project depletion method that incorporates the relevant factors specific to each river eg., upstream flow rates and volumes, additions and subtractions of water uses by infrastructure developments, the amount of water in storage reservoirs, meteorological factors such as precipitation and evaporation, etc. This approach estimates the natural flow that is the flow of water that would occur on a particular river if the river had never been affected by the activities of people.
 The methods used to estimate natural flows have certain assumptions and limitations such that these data should not be taken out of context.

 Currently, the PPWB calculates apportionable flows at 12 water quantity monitoring sites at interprovincial borders.
 However, the Master Agreement covers all eastward flowing streams, including those where the water flow is currently not monitored.
 Other river basins may be added to the monitoring and apportionment list when water uses in an upstream province become significant.
 The PPWB reviews water uses from time to time on various river reaches to assess whether formal apportionment flows should be monitored and calculated.